a-bentofreire/beamtoix/docs/pages/main/faq.md

 ### Why the rendering speed is different from the browser to the generated image frames?

-ABeamer was built with image generation in mind, it guaranties that each generated frame has the correct information.
+BeamToIX was built with image generation in mind, it guaranties that each generated frame has the correct information.
 However, when the animation is tested in the browser, the time between two frames can be delayed due a complex calculations or image loading.
-In such cases, ABeamer tries to compensate by having a shorter time for the next frame.
+In such cases, BeamToIX tries to compensate by having a shorter time for the next frame.

 ### Why a N seconds animation, doesn't generate exactly N seconds frames?

-ABeamer works internally with frames.
+BeamToIX works internally with frames.
 Each time duration or position is converted to a integer frame number.
 If the frames per second, is not a integer division of a second, such as 30fps, it will round to the nearest frame.